Lillian Hernández Caraballo

 Born and raised in Puerto Rico, Lilly moved to Central Florida as an adult, where she graduated University of Central Florida with degrees in journalism, writing and rhetoric, and Hispanic media.
 At UCF, she served as editor-in-chief for NSM Today, the institution's student-led news outlet, now called The Charge.
 While there, she also hosted, managed, and web produced WUCF's “The Road to Freedom Avenue: The Legacy of Harry T. and Harriette V. Moore,” a student project and audio series that won a National Edward R. Murrow Award in 2022 for Excellence in Digital Reporting, a 2021 Sunshine State Award from the Society of Professional Journalists, and the Broadcast Education Association's 2021 Best in Show award for Student Audio.

-Lilly serves as vice president of her National Association of Hispanic Journalists' local chapter board and as vice president of Report for America's members council.
-Most recently, she received a 2024 Florida Association of Broadcast Journalists' Award for her political coverage on Central Florida development and property taxes.
+Lilly serves as vice president of her National Association of Hispanic Journalists' local chapter board and as vice president of the Report for America Council.
+Most recently, she received a 2024 Florida Association of Broadcast Journalists award for her political coverage on Central Florida's property taxes.

 -